-12 See Pasuk Phongpaichit and Chris Baker (1995:336) Thailand, Economy and Politics, for a detailed analysis, especially in the section titled "The Rise of the Provinces".
+11 See Pasuk Phongpaichit and Chris Baker (1995:336) Thailand, Economy and Politics, for a detailed analysis, especially in the section titled "The Rise of the Provinces".

-13 Andrew Turton (1989a:63) later wrote that the development discourse is an intertwined relationship that reveals the "dependence of Thai industrial conglomerates on foreign technology, foreign capital and imported machinery" i.e., the state, the locals and big capital.
+12 Andrew Turton (1989a:63) later wrote that the development discourse is an intertwined relationship that reveals the "dependence of Thai industrial conglomerates on foreign technology, foreign capital and imported machinery" i.e., the state, the locals and big capital.
 See further in Akira Suehiro (1992), "Capitalist Development in Postwar Thailand: Commercial Bankers, Industrial Elite, and Agribusiness Groups," p.
-37. 14 An official royal title-though the most junior rank-equated with prince.
+37.